diversen/simple-php-github-api/README.md

 I have not tested many calls - but you should be able to use all.
 E.g. POST, or PATCH, DELETE.

+## Support

-Let me hear if it does not work out for you.
+Create an issue, and Let me hear if it does not work out for you.